Speakers 2025

 Photo: Christoph Voy

-Manja Präkels, born in 1974 in Zehdenick (Brandenburg), playwright, writer (“Als ich mit Hitler Schnapskirschen aß”) and musician (“Der Singende Tresen”), recipient of the Anna Seghers Prize.
-Most recent work: “Welt im Widerhall oder war das eine Plastiktüte?”
-(Verbrecher Verlag, 2022) At the congress: “Literature Today: Can We Throw It Away?” (discussion)
+Manja Präkels, born in 1974 in Zehdenick (Brandenburg), playwright, writer (»Als ich mit Hitler Schnapskirschen aß«) and musician (Band »Der Singende Tresen«), recipient of the Anna Seghers Prize.
+Most recent work: »Welt im Widerhall oder war das eine Plastiktüte?«.
+At the congress: »Literature Today: Can We Throw It Away?« (discussion)

 Timo Reinfrank

-Timo Reinfrank, is Executive Director of the Amadeu Antonio Foundation and advises civil society initiatives, politicians and public administration on combating right-wing extremism and promoting democratic culture.
-He also serves on the board of the Bürgerstiftung Barnim-Uckermark and on the editorial board of the journal Demokratie gegen Menschenfeindlichkeit.
-At the congress: “Power, Money, NGO” (discussion)
+Timo Reinfrank, born in 1973, is Executive Director of the Amadeu Antonio Foundation, member of board of the Bürgerstiftung Barnim-Uckermark and on the editorial board of the journal Demokratie gegen Menschenfeindlichkeit.
+At the congress: »Power, Money, NGO« (discussion)

 Photo: Ali Ghandtschi

 Jayrôme Robinet, born in 1977 in Saint-Saulve (France), is a writer, translator and slam poet.
 He is head of the PEN Berlin office and a board member of the Netzwerk Freie Literaturszene Berlin.
-His most recent book is “Sonne in Scherben” (Hanser Berlin, 2024).
-At the congress: “Writers in Prison” (presentation)
+His most recent book is »Sonne in Scherben« (2024).
+At the congress: »Writers in Prison« (presentation)

 Daniela Sepehri